 method = "coxph"

-)#> set `exponentiate=TRUE` for model(s) constructed from coxph method at default
+)#> exponentiate estimates of model(s) constructed from coxph method at default

 br_show_risk_network(mds2)